 Hillside Writing provides inspiring, instructive coaching through the experience and enthusiasm of writers and mentors who are experts in establishing the creative environment.
-Our distinctive approaches have developed from decades of practice helping students and writers to shape the products of their imaginations into effective and compelling sentences on the page.
+Our distinctive approaches have developed from decades of practice helping students and writers to shape the products of their imaginations into effective and compelling sentences and stories on the page.

 Allan is the Founder and President of Hillside Writing.
 He began his literary career at twenty-three, apprenticing under novelist John Irving, whom he assisted in several sentence-by-sentence revisions of a 1,000-page manuscript.
 The encounters with the writer's practice — specifically with the precise acts and art of revision — led Allan to editorial posts at The Atlantic and DoubleTake magazines and into the sentence-making of a wide range of fiction and nonfiction writers.
 Finding a special satisfaction in encouraging the creative process, Allan subsequently turned to the classroom to teach while earning a master's at the renowned Bread Loaf School of English.
 For fourteen years he taught and mentored young writers at Walnut Hill School for the Arts, in Natick, Massachusetts, where he founded an international magazine for high school poets, story-writers, essayists, and playwrights.
 Among other honors, his own writing has earned two consecutive Artist Grants in Fiction from the Massachusetts Cultural Council, a fellowship from the Vermont Studio Center, and a Promise Award from the Sustainable Arts Foundation.
 In addition to running Hillside, he teaches online writing classes for the Virginia G. Piper Center for Creative Writing, at Arizona State University.
 Allan brings an editor's precision, an educator's patience, and a mentor's dedication to every working relationship at Hillside.
 A selection of his writings on craft can be found on the Hillside blog, Sentence x Sentence.